smchargue/KPICalendarView/readme.md

 ```html
 <div id="kpic2" data-legend="#kpic2-legend" />
 ```
-The legend for a calendar object is an independed DOM element.
+The legend for a calendar object is an independent DOM element.
 It is not contained in or required as part of the calendar view.
 Therefore it can be placed anywhere in the layout of the page where it may be needed.

-The legend can be created on the initial contruction or via the setLegendSelector method (see below)
+The legend can be created on the initial construction or via the setLegendSelector method (see below)

 ## Properties